 The Group's capital management policies and practices ensure that the Group has sufficient capital to cover the risk associated with its activities on a consolidated basis.
 The capital management framework of the Group comprises four interdependent areas: capital assessment, risk appetite/capital target, capital planning and reporting/monitoring.
-The Group regularly monitors and assesses its risk profile in its most important business areas on a consolidated basis and for the most important risk types.
+The Group regularly monitors and assesses its risk profile in key business areas on a consolidated basis and for the most important risk types.
 Risk appetite sets out the level of risk the Group is willing to take in pursuit of its business objectives.

 The Group's capital requirements are defined in Icelandic law and regulations, on the one hand, and by the FME, on the other.
 The requirements are based on the European legal framework for capital requirements (CRD IV and CRR) implementing the Basel III capital framework.
 The regulatory minimum capital requirement under Pillar I of the Basel framework is 8 per cent. of risk exposure amount ("REA") for credit risk, market risk and operational risk.
-In conformity with Pillar II A requirements of the Basel framework, the Issuer annually assesses its own capital needs through the Internal Capital Adequacy Assessment Process ("ICAAP").
+In conformity with Pillar II R requirements of the Basel framework, the Issuer annually assesses its own capital needs through the ICAAP.
 The ICAAP results are subsequently reviewed by the FME in the Supervisory Review and Evaluation Process ("SREP").
-The Group's minimum capital requirement, the "Minimum Capital requirement" as determined by the FME, is the sum of Pillar II A requirements.
+The Group's minimum capital requirement, as determined by the FME, is the sum of Pillar I and Pillar II R requirements.